|

 realm by the bronze drum.
 Different marriages of the Yao: there are different kinds of marriage, though all they have some common characteristics.
 Free marriage of the Chasan Yao: Interesting folk ways of this branch of the Yao.
 Jinxiu

-Yao Autonomous County: An overview of one of the counties where
+Yao Autonomous County: An overview of one of the counties

 baths are an important traditional way to prevent and cure common diseases

-Hong Hanh.- LOCAL
+Hong Hanh.- Local

 |